TRIQS/dft_tools/doc/vasp/source/config.rst

 is given it will override a value that might have been read from VASP files.

 **Optional parameters:**
+ - *BASENAME* (string): a basename for output files.
+The filenames will be of the form '<basename>.*'.
+ - *DOSMESH* (float, float, int): if this parameter is provided the projected DOS for each projected shell will be generated, with the energy mesh parameters given by the energy range (two floats) and the number of points (int).
+It is also possible to omit the energy range, in which case it will be set to the energy window of the corresponding projector group.

 Section [Shell <Ns>]
 --------------------